frintjs/frint/packages/frint-react/README.md

 });
 ```

-We will dicuss more in details how to get Region's props in your Widget's components via `observe` in the next section.
+We will discuss more in details how to get Region's props in your App's components via `observe` in the next section.

 ## Observing components